 Pension and other post-employment benefits.
 The City of Flint is a member of the Municipal Employees Retirement System (MERS).
 MERS is a statewide multiple employer pension system which administers various defined benefit and defined contribution pension plans for its public safety and most non-public safety employees.
 New non-public safety employees hired after FY 13 are to be enrolled in a hybrid plan administered by MERS, similar plans for new public safety employees were made effective in FY14.
 Each year, an independent actuary engaged by the pension system calculates the amount of the annual contribution that the City of Flint must make to the pension system to ensure that the plan will be able to meet its obligations to retired employees.
 The City of Flint makes monthly contributions to the system in accordance with the contribution rate determined by the independent actuary.
 Despite the City of Flint's funding activities, the overall retirement system as of December 31, 2017 (the latest actuarial report) was 36.3% funded along with taking into consideration four new actuarial assumptions.
 Despite the City of Flint's funding activities, the overall retirement system as of December 31, 2018 (the latest actuarial valuation) was 30.6% funded.
-As of that same date, there are 1,773 retirees and beneficiaries receiving pension benefits from the City of Flint, but only 443 active employees working toward earning that benefit.
-Additional information on the City of Flint's retirement plan can be found in Note 13 of the June 30, 2019 audited financial statements.
+As of that same date, there are 1,773 retirees and beneficiaries receiving pension benefits from the City of Flint's retirement plan can be found in Note 13 of the June 30, 2019 audited financial statements.

 The City of Flint also provides post-retirement health and vision care benefits for retirees and their dependents.
 As of June 30, 2019 (the most recent actuarial valuation), there were 1,366 retirees receiving benefits, but only 249 active employees working toward earning that benefit in retirement.
 Retiree healthcare benefits are financed on a pay-asyou-go basis, meaning the City is zero percent prefunded.
 The actuarially calculated liability related to these benefits is just under \$250 million.
 During the year ended June 30, 2019, the City paid \$13.6 million in premiums and other benefits.
 Beginning in FY15, new employees are not eligible for retiree healthcare but are, instead, enrolled in a retiree medical savings account.
 This program will eventually eliminate retiree health care liabilities for the City.
 Currently, there are a number of lawsuits pending against the City related to retiree health care.
 Additional information on the City of Flint's retiree healthcare plan can be found in Note 14 of the June 30, 2019 audited financial statements.
 Beginning in FY15, new employees are not eligible for retiree health care but are, instead, enrolled in a retiree medical savings account.
-This program will eventually eliminate retiree health care but are, instead, enrolled in formation on the City of Flint's retiree healthcare plan can be found in Note 14 of the June 30, 2019 audited financial statements.
-Beginning in FY15, new employees are not eligible for retiree health care but are, instead, enrolled in a retiree medical savings account.
 This program will eventually eliminate retiree health care liabilities for the City.
 Currently, there are a number of lawsuits pending that deal with the retiree health care program.